boveus/hyrax-wiki/Migration-Notes-from-5.x-to-6.x.md

 * Update your Gemfile to point to the new Sufia
 `gem 'sufia', ' ~> 6.0.0'`

-* Update your Gemfile to point to rails 4.2.1 (Is this needed?)
 * Run `bundle install`
-* bundle update rails (Is this needed?)

 * Update your `config/initializers/resque_config.rb` to use the new `redis_namespace` setting.
 This setting replaces the old `id_namespace`.